Class Amazon::AWS::MultipleOperation

 Parent: Operation

-This class can be used to merge operations into a single operation.
-AWS currently supports combining two operations,
+This class can be used to encapsulate multiple operations in a single operation for greater efficiency.

 Methods